awnumar/memguard/README.md

 ---

-This is a thread-safe package, designed to allow you to easily handle sensitive values in memory.
+This is a thread-safe package designed to allow you to easily and securely handle sensitive data in memory.
 It supports all major operating systems and is written in pure Go.

 ## Features

-* We encrypt and authenticate all sensitive data in RAM using xSalsa20 and Poly1305, respectively.
+* All sensitive data is encrypted and authenticated in RAM using xSalsa20 and Poly1305 respectively.
+This is implemented with Go's native NaCl library.
 * Sensitive internal values (like encryption keys) are split and stored in multiple locations in memory and are regularly re-keyed and regenerated.
 * Instead of asking the Go runtime to allocate memory for us, we bypass it entirely and use system-calls to ask the kernel directly.
 This blocks interference from the garbage-collector.
 * It is difficult for another process to find or access sensitive memory as the data is sandwiched between guard-pages.
 This feature also acts as an immediate access alarm in case of buffer overflows.